-[Actions] UseInMemoryDatastore=TRUE InMemoryDatastoreBackupIntervalMins=30 5.
-Save and close the configuration file.
+[Actions]

+UseInMemoryDatastore=TRUE

+InMemoryDatastoreBackupIntervalMins=30

 When you start HTTP Connector, it stores action queues in memory.

 Use XSL Templates to Transform Action Responses

 You can transform the action responses returned by HTTP Connector using XSL templates.
 You must write your own XSL templates and save them with either an .xsl or .tmpl file extension.